2i2c-org/team-compass/finance/strategy.md

 # Financial strategy

 Our financial strategy guides how we'll make decisions that impact our finances.
-This includes our optimal burn rate and how we'll prioritize different kinds of revenue streams.
+This includes the indicators we watch to stay sustainable and how we'll prioritize different kinds of revenue streams.

 ## Definitions